Mysterken/DevOpsDeploiement/README.md

-# Learn CDKTF
+# Dev Ops Deploiement

-This is a project to learn and understand the Cloud Development Kit for Terraform (CDKTF).
-The project is written in TypeScript and uses AWS as the cloud provider.
+This is a project to deploy a simple EC2 instance using AWS CDKTF.

 ## Prerequisites